-We need your input in preparation for presenting the FHCF's statutorily required semiannual bonding capacity estimate at the FHCF Advisory Council Meeting scheduled for October 17th.
+As always, we need your input in preparation for presenting the FHCF's statutorily required semiannual bonding capacity estimate at the FHCF Advisory Council Meeting scheduled for May 19th.

-We would like to know your opinion of the FHCF's tax-exempt and taxable bonding capacity over a 0-12 month and 12-24 month period.
-We are still comfortable including estimates that contain some above-market interest rate capacity estimates in recognition of the fact that the FHCF has ample assessment capability within its statutory limits to issue bonds, even at above market rates, if needed.
-We use an above-market estimate of 7%, which is several hundred basis points above the FHCF's expected current market rates in order to add more conservatism to the analysis.
+For the bonding capacity analysis, we would like to know your opinion of the FHCF's tax-exempt and taxable bonding capacity over a 0-12 month and 12-24 month period.
+Based on the significant increase in the amount of volatility in the marketplace, we are still comfortable including estimates that contain above-market interest rate capacity estimates in recognition of the fact that the FHCF has ample assessment capability within its statutory limits to issue bonds, even at above market rates, if needed.